chaudron/ovs_perf/README.md

 10Gbits, as each step is 100Mbits.
 For 40Gbits, this becomes 400Mbits, and for
 100G this is 1G.
 To allow more granularity you can change the step size using the ```--zero-loss-step``` option.
-For example use ```--zero-loss-step=0.1``` to get the same 100Mbits steps with 100G.
-Note that increasing the number of steps it will take longer for the test to complete.
+For example use ```--zero-loss-step=0.1``` to get the same 100Mbits steps with 100Gbps.
+Note that increasing the number of steps will increase the time it takes to complete the test.

 When running the zero packet loss test you SHOULD use the ```--warm-up``` option, as a single packet loss due to flow learning will influence the test results.